mishraji874/Codehawks-First-Flight-TSwap-Audit/audit-data/report.md

 ### [L-3] `PoolFactory::create` is working wrong because of a one line in the function which causes it to change the name of the token

-**Description:** The `PoolFactory::create` function inside it, it has initiliazed a new variable named `liquidityTokenSymbol` in which it uses the `IERC20(tokenAddress).name()` where it should be `symbol` not `.name()`, because if it is name then we can change the name and it would be anything but here in the protocol we are making token so it's symbol name should be used.
+**Description:** The `PoolFactory::create` function inside it, it has initialized a new variable named `liquidityTokenSymbol` in which it uses the `IERC20(tokenAddress).name()` where it should be `symbol` not `.name()`, because if it is name then we can change the name and it would be anything but here in the protocol we are making token so it's symbol name should be used.

 **Impact:** LOW because it will not cost more problem rather than having a different name.